IPS-Eye-White

 And that is exactly what happened.

 Peter was the first to preach the gospel to both Jews and Gentiles - the Jews on Pentecost (Acts 2) and the Gentiles when God sent him to preach to Cornelius and his household.
-Remember also that it was he along with John who prayed that the Samaritans would receive the Holy Spirit.
+Also he along with John prayed that the Samaritans would receive the Holy Spirit.

 In a manner of speaking Peter did hold the keys to the Kingdom.